pragma-/Plang/README.md

 Plang uses a flexible system that allows a mixture of dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.

-This gives you the freedom to write untyped functions and let type-inference figure things out at run-time or to write static-typed functions that are checked at compile-time.

 Type-inference is useful for writing short concise code for embedding or prototyping, but runs the risk of run-time errors.
 Static-typing is slightly more verbose, but gives you the safety of compile-time type-checking.
 You can use a blend of both worlds in Plang.